Schoolforbasics/runbooks/AnacondaCluster.rst

 Support team, if applicable, for additional assistance.

-The following runbook walks through the steps needed to install a basic Anaconda Cluster comprised of a management ""client"" machine and four cluster nodes:
+The following runbook walks through the steps needed to install a basic Anaconda Cluster comprised of a management "client" machine and four cluster nodes:

 -  **Client machine:** Where the Anaconda Cluster is configured from.